Charlie Bethel: Political career

-Bethel was elected in 2010 and sworn into the Georgia Senate in 2011.
+Bethel was elected to the Georgia Senate in 2010 as a Republican and sworn in the following year.
 Bethel was a three-term Senator and sat on the Senate Government Oversight, Insurance and Labor, Judiciary, Judiciary Non-Civil, and Reapportionment and Redistricting committees.

 Judicial career

 Georgia Court of Appeals

 On November 9, 2016, the day after being elected to his fourth Senate term, Bethel was appointed to be a Judge of the Georgia Court of Appeals by Governor Nathan Deal.
 He assumed the seat of Michael P. Boggs who was appointed to the Supreme Court of Georgia.
 He took the bench on January 1, 2017, for a term that would have ended on December 31, 2018.

 Georgia Supreme Court

 On September 14, 2018, Governor Deal appointed Bethel to the Supreme Court of Georgia to fill the seat vacated by the retirement of Harris Hines.
 He was sworn into office on October 2, 2018.